eyaget/SCKEPE/README.md

 # Run

-- Download the code
+- Download the code from this repository
 - Go to the directory: `cd SCKEPE`
-Simulatethe code: `go run .`
+- Simulate the code: `go run .`